valheimPlus/ValheimPlus/CONTRIBUTING.md

 ## Making a Pull Request
 1. Only make a pull request for finished work.
 Otherwise, if we pull the work down to test it and it doesn't work, we don't know if it's because it's unfinished or if there's an unintentional bug.
-   - If you'd like a review on your work before something is finished, send us a link to a compare via Discord.
+   - If you'd like a review on your work before something it's finished, send us a link to a compare via Discord or make a "Draft" PR.
 1. If you want credit, add your credit to the `README.md` in your pull request if the work is more than a documentation update.
 We will not be able to track this ourselves and rely on you to add your preferred way of being credited.
 1. After you have made a GitHub contribution, reach out to one of the V+ devs on Discord if you'd like the "GitHub contributor" role.